bhk/build/minion.md

 Typing `make` or `make default` will build `@results`, and typing `make deploy` will build `Deploy(@results)`.

 There is a single `LinkC` instance, and its argument is `@objects`.
-The program's `in` property defaults to its argument's unnamed values:
+The program's `in` property defaults to its unnamed arguments:

     LinkC(@objects).in --> "@objects"